Yutong-Zhou-cv/FFHQ-Text_Dataset/README.md

 ## 📌License & Privacy

-The dataset is made available under [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) by Ritsumeikan University.
+The dataset is made available under [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) by Interaction Laboratory, Ritsumeikan University.
 You can **use, redistribute, and adapt it for non-commercial purposes**, as long as you (a) give appropriate credit by **citing our paper**, (b) **indicate any changes** that you've made, and (c) distribute any derivative works **under the same license**.

 The individual images were published in Flickr by their respective authors under either [Creative Commons BY 2.0](https://creativecommons.org/licenses/by/2.0/), [Creative Commons BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/), [Public Domain Mark 1.0](https://creativecommons.org/publicdomain/mark/1.0/), [Public Domain CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), or [U.S. Government Works](http://www.usa.gov/copyright.shtml) license.
 All of these licenses allow **free use, redistribution, and adaptation for non-commercial purposes**.
 However, some of them require giving **appropriate credit** to the original author, as well as **indicating any changes** that were made to the images.
 The license and original author of each image are indicated in the metadata.